illinoisdatabank/docker-databank-client/README.md

 ```
 This will upload your file to your draft dataset and then stop.

-## Upload one or more files or modify processing from command line
+## Upload one or more files, or modify processing, from command line

 Run the Docker image, attaching the directory your data in as a volume.